 - Written by Vassilis Kroustallis

-The award-winning film by Nassos Vakalis, Dinner for Few, is now available to watch on Vimeo (limited time only).
+The award-winning film by Nassos Vakalis, Dinner for Few, is now available to watch online.
 Read our interview with the Emmy-awarded US/Greek animator.

 The EMMY award winning, Dreamworks animation artist Nassos Vakalis directs a 10-minute animation film, that is far away from his studio credentials (storyboard and animation for Spirit Stallion of the Cimarron, Monsters VS Aliens, Puss in Boots, Turbo, and Bee movie)